- 1 Ditch Plains Beach, New York

 Goose Rocks Beach, Maine

-A short drive from the charming town of Kennebunkport, Goose Rocks has courted the New England elite for generations and is still today one of the most family-friendly getaways.
+A short drive from the charming town of Kennebunkport, Goose Rocks has courted the New England elite for generations and is still today one of the most family-friendly getaways and best beaches in America.
 Within its five miles of tanning real estate, there is more than an abundance of activities, whether you want to comb the beach for seashells and sand dollars or set sail on the calm water.
 But no matter what you do, don’t miss Maine’s famous lobster rolls and a night at the historic Captain Fairfield Inn.

 Oak Street Beach, Chicago